 You can visit https://whatismyipaddress.com/ or other similar websites to know your IP address.

 TOR browser on Linux doesn’t require any kind of installation.
 You just need to take the files out of the archive to get started.
 So no sudo, and apt-get.
-Depending upon the websites you are visiting, some websites might try to track you.
+Depending on the websites you are visiting, some websites might try to track you.
 You yourself should know the ways to keep yourself anonymous while using TOR.
-You should not sign in to your favorite websites or provide any personal information that authenticates you.
+You should not sign in to your favourite websites or provide any personal information that authenticates you.